Ahmed-Adel-Morsi/Template-One/README.md

 If you'd like to contribute to Template-One, feel free to submit a pull request.
 Your contributions are highly welcome!

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it for personal or commercial projects.

 ---